 4. Easily Available

-Vinegar is widely available at most grocery stores, making it easily accessible.
+It is widely available at most grocery stores, making it easily accessible.
 It comes in various types, such as white vinegar, apple cider vinegar, and red wine vinegar.

-Vinegar is a sustainable technique for eliminating ground moles that won’t harm your garden and is an organic approach to keep these unwelcome guests at bay.
+The use of vinegar is a sustainable technique for eliminating ground moles that won’t harm your garden and is an organic approach to keep these unwelcome guests at bay.

 6. It is a Humane Way